How To Warm Up For A Run

 You get more out of less ground contact.
 What I mean by this is that with these drills you want to make sure that you're popping off of the ground quickly and not spending a lot of time on the ground.

 Put force into the ground.
-Without being too sciency, running fast is really about the amount of force you can put into the ground, because of the counter action on the other side- force as it comes back up.
-You focus on putting power down, the laws of nature respond by using that power to propel you.
+Without being too sciency, running fast is really about the amount of force you can put into the ground, because of the counteraction on the other side—force as it comes back up.
+If you focus on putting the power down, the laws of nature respond by using that power to propel you.
+Pretty neat!

 Use your arms!
 Opposite arm, opposite leg: just like running.
 Your arms are just as important to running as your legs because they also help propel you forward.
 Use your arms in running drills for extra power and to reinforce good arm movements while you run.